IanWold/ianwold.github.io/Site/Posts/ive_switched_to_linux.md

 ;;;
 {
-	"title": "I've Sitched to Linux",
+	"title": "I've Switched to Linux",
 	"description": "Just in the nick of time as Windows is speedrunning 'Worst OS Ever,' all of my development activities are now supported on Linux.", "date": "18 December 2025",
 	"contents": false,